laravel-enso/tables/README.md

 ```

 Keep in mind that at this stage, we're returning a `QueryBuilder` not a collection of results.

+If you need custom logic based on the request you have a `request()` getter available in the TableBuilder.

 #### Further Examples